 September & October Vacations

-Get away to our mile-high resort village of Sugar Mountain, the sweet spot the first fall colors high in the North Carolina mountains.
+Get away to our mile-high resort village of Sugar Mountain, the sweet spot for the first fall colors high in the North Carolina mountains.
 We are the epicenter for spectacular views and things to do in the High Country.
 Our friendly mountaintop village is the perfect base camp for fall mountain excursions since we are surrounded by Pisgah National Forest, Blue Ridge Parkway and the highest peaks of the Blue Ridge.
 Stay in a vacation rental home, cabin or condo with panoramic views or tucked away in the forest.

 Below, find our fall color forecast, best scenic drives, and top things to do within a 20-mile radius of Sugar Mountain.

 Mid October: Plenty of fall color across Sugar Mountain – including our public golf course.

-When is peak color?
+When is peak fall color in the Blue Ridge Mountains of North Carolina?
 The below map was created by the fall experts at nearby Appalachian State University.
 From the mile-high summit of Sugar Mountain (elevation 5,300) to the nearby valley deep in the Linville Gorge (elevation 1,300 ft), you’ll find autumn colors for many weeks.
 Since elevation varies greatly in our area, easily drive to find the most vibrant colors.
 If leaves are past peak in one area, just head down in elevation.
 Weather controls the exact timeline.
 If we have a warmer than usual September, colors are slower to turn.

-- Late September: See the first foliage turning on our highest summits and rocky slopes including the Rough Ridge hike.
+- Late September: See the first foliage turning on our highest summits (5,000 ft and above) and rocky slopes including the Rough Ridge hike.

-- Early October: Head to the highest elevations including the top half of Sugar Mountain, Grandfather Mountain and Linn Cove Viaduct area of the Blue Ridge Parkway to the most foliage color.
+- Early October: Head to elevations above 4,000 ft including much of Sugar Mountain, Grandfather Mountain and Linn Cove Viaduct area of the Blue Ridge Parkway for the most foliage color.

-- Mid October: Most of the Blue Ridge Parkway in our area (see our Parkway Scenic Loop) peaks – especially the Linville Falls area.
+- Mid October: Most of the Blue Ridge Parkway in our area (see our Parkway Scenic Loop) peaks in elevations above 3,000 ft – especially the Linville Falls area.

 - Late October: Our valleys and views from the Parkway into the valleys are the most vibrant.
 Areas of color continue into early November.